mappingmashups/simple-things-on-maps/README.md

 * http://CartoDB.com is probably what I'd use now
 * http://umap.openstreetmap.fr/ comes from the OSM community, I haven't used it much
 * http://mapstory.org/ is not the same as [ESRI Story Maps](storymaps.arcgis.com)
+* http://www.arcgis.com/home/webmap/viewer.html?
+Arcgis Online Public can also be used in [ESRI Story Maps](storymaps.arcgis.com)
 * https://mapjam.com/
 * https://www.mapmakertool.com/free
 * http://geojson.io is a quick way to make a GeoJSON, then host it on GitHub